Cheapest off-peak EV charging tariff rates in the UK — ranked for July 2026

 Smart meter

-Many EV tariffs require a communicating smart meter so your usage can be billed accurately by time band.
+A communicating smart meter is required for nearly all EV time-of-use tariffs so usage can be billed by time band.

 EV or plug-in hybrid

-Some tariffs are designed for EV owners and may ask you to confirm you have an electric vehicle.
+Intelligent Octopus Go and OVO Charge Anytime are designed for EV owners and may ask you to confirm your vehicle and charger.

 Charger/app compatibility

-A number of tariffs rely on smart scheduling through an app or specific integrations.
-Check before switching.
+Managed-charging tariffs rely on a compatible smart charger or vehicle integration.
+Check compatibility before switching.

 If you're unsure whether you qualify, submit the form — we'll guide you towards tariffs that typically suit your setup.